sonia-kwak/sonia-kwak.github.io/src/pages/escapista/index.md

     <img src="./explorations.png"/>
 </jumbo> -->

 I've explored many alternatives, searching for something that made sense to our vision of a UI that "play to the same affective experience of watching Slow TV itself", as one survey respondent said.
-Thus my design principles were:
+To guide my explorations I devised 3 design principles for the product:
-* Less Control = More Contemplation
+* Minimalist, calm and focused
-* Immersive = Meditative
+* Immersive, meditative
-* Minimalist = Focused
+* Less controls, more contemplation

 <jumbo>